Even the best drivers can have an off day. DUIs, distracted driving, and speeding increase the chances of becoming an at-fault driver in an accident.

 Exchange Relevant Information With the Other Driver

-At some point in the process, you will have to coordinate with the other driver.
-This can be the hardest part of the process for many people.
+You will have to coordinate with the other driver at some point in the process.
+This can be difficult to do for many people.
 Following a collision, tensions and emotions run high.
 Before speaking with the driver, always make sure that the situation is safe.

 If everything appears safe, you’ll need to talk to the other driver to move the process along.
 At this phase, your objective is to obtain key information from them.